 A framework for CLCC personnel to support Departments in designing and delivering innovative, cross-disciplinary modules

 The CLCC has a strong reputation for innovative teaching.
-Our lecturers’ student feedback is consistently above the College average, and two of our Field Leaders (Giskin Day and Elizabeth Hauke) have been awarded President’s Medals for Excellence in Teaching.
+Our lecturers’ student feedback is consistently above the College average and some of our Field Leaders, present (Elizabeth Hauke) and past (Giskin Day), have been awarded President’s Medals for Excellence in Teaching.
 Our flagship Horizons programme for undergraduates now enrols over half of our undergraduate students, delivering over 40 courses in humanities subjects and global issues and 9 languages over 6 levels.

 The CLCC is thus well positioned to help and support Departments in delivering positive outcomes for Imperial's Learning and Teaching Strategy and to integrate the innovative teaching of Horizons (including expertise found within the Science Communication Unit) within the new curricula of Departments.
 Over the past few years, several such collaborations have arisen and we aim to formalise, streamline and expand the process going forward.